selivan/https-ssl-cert-check-zabbix/README.md

 Exit code is always 0, otherwise zabbix agent fails to get item value and triggers would not work.

 If the script is running without terminal(from zabbix), error messages are not printed, only exit code.
-The reason is that zabbix merges stdout and strerr to get item value.
+The reason is that zabbix merges stdout and strerr to get an item value.

 #### Examples